steviegt6/Stardew64Installer/README.md

 **Stardew64Installer** is a handy piece of software that turns the Linux version of Stardew Valley into a working 64-bit Windows version!

+**With SDV 1.5 (& 64bit MG!) on the horizon, this program will be archived until further notice.
+Feel free to fork it and make changes if you wish to do so, but this repository will no longer be updated for the forseeable future.**

 # For players
 ### Install guide
 Follow these instructions closely!
 This needs a special version of the game.